10asmock/SPProject/README.md

  - ```ProductApplication.java```: A Java file which adds a Trust the Process T-Shirt into a cart and validates the product in the cart.
  - ```validateProduct.java```: A Java file which validates the product page Header by checking if it has the correct text.
  - ```validateTitle.java```: A Java file which validates the Header of the Simple Programmer forum after it is loaded and has the correct text.

-In addition, all test case inputs are parameterized in a Java file titled ```dataProvider.java```.
-A tester is able to change the product size, product amount, and address by implementing the desired data and saving the file.
+ - ```dataProvider.java```: All test case inputs are parameterized in a Java file titled ```dataProvider.java```.
+The tester is able to change the product size, product amount, and address by inputting the desired data and saving the file.

+After testing, an HTML report logging test case success and failures will be created and stored at ```'test-output/ReportHTML.html'```.

 ## Accessing pageObjects